Satenik: Parallels with Caucasian Satana

 Scholars have noted numerous parallels between the legend of Artashes and Satenik and the traditions regarding the North Caucasian heroine Satana.
 Variants of Satana's name appear in nearly all of the epic traditions of the peoples of the Caucasus, except for Dagestan.
 Scholars believe Satana to have been the main goddess of the Alans.
 Both Satenik and Satana appear in stories in which they are subjected to bride-kidnapping: Satenik by Artashes, and Satana by her brother-husband Uryzmaeg.
 Both characters are involved in stories of adultery: Satenik with Artashes' rival Argavan, and Satana with Safa.
-In the Armenian epic, Artashes and Satenik's son Artavazd fights Argavan, who was plotting to lure Artashes using a feast; in the Nart sagas, the Narts plot to kill Uryzmaeg at a feast, but he is saved by his nephew on Satana's orders.
+In the Armenian epic, Artavazd, the son of Artashes and Satenik, fights Argavan, who was plotting to lure Artashes using a feast; in the Nart sagas, the Narts plot to kill Uryzmaeg at a feast, but he is saved by his nephew on Satana's orders.
 In one widespread story from the Nart sagas, a shepherd sees Satana from across a river and falls in love with her.
 Unable to cross the river, he leaves his semen on a nearby rock.
 Satenik realizes this and later returns to open the stone, finding her son Soslan-Sosruko.
 This is reminiscent of the story of Artashes seeing Satenik from across a river and being enchanted by her beauty.